-This week’s maker is Dr. Gerald Hsu, Associate Clinical Professor in the UCSF Division of Hematology & Oncology.
+This week’s maker is Gerald Hsu, MD, PhD, associate clinical professor in the UCSF Division of Hematology & Oncology.
 Let’s take a look at his project.

 Q: What did you make?

 A simulation to help fellows from the UCSF Division of Hematology/Oncology Fellowship Program improve their ability to perform lumbar punctures and intrathecal chemotherapy.

 Q: Why did you want to make it?